 2. The intangible ROI that drives the long-term success

-You should also take an approach that is not solely number-driven or quantitative, but instead human-centric and qualitative – the intangible ROI that relates directly to the people driving the business.
+Besides monetary benefits, it’s important to take an approach that is not solely number-driven or quantitative, but instead, include the human-centric and qualitative – the intangible ROI that relates directly to the people driving the business.

-The intangible ROI that drives the long-term success of your business:
+The intangible ROI is what drives the long-term success of your business.
+This includes:

 3. Use the ROI calculator tool

-You can also use our special ROI calculator to measure the saved labour costs yourself.
+If you’re curious to know what ROI a visitor management system can offer your business, you can use our special ROI calculator to measure the saved labour costs yourself.

 The new technology you are looking into should adapt to your workplace, not the other way around.
 It should make lives easier for both employees and visitors.
 Integrating with any software is crucial for visitor management systems, as it can maximise the value of the innovation you brought into the workplace and lead to higher employee productivity.
-The top 5 software we recommend for integration is wayfinding, room and desk booking, intelligent lockers, access control systems, and data reporting.
+The top 5 software we recommend for integration is wayfinding, room and desk booking, intelligent lockers or smart locks, access control systems, and data reporting.

-Once you’ve decided what software you want to integrate into, you can evaluate and compare how easy it is for each vendor to meet your requirements.
+Once you’ve decided what challenges you need to solve and the software you want to integrate with, you can evaluate and compare how easy it is for each vendor to meet your requirements.

 1. Bring your stakeholders in the loop early

-One of the most helpful things you can do to encourage stakeholder buy-in is to involve them early on in the project.
-By doing this, you allow your stakeholders to familiarise themselves with your project aims and the solution you are exploring.
+One of the most helpful things you can do to encourage stakeholder buy-in is to involve them early on with the project.
+Allow your stakeholders to familiarise themselves with your project aims and the solutions you are exploring.

 2. Listen to concerns

 A short stakeholder workshop is an effective way to hear out any concerns or worries that they may have before the project gains traction.
-During the session, you can answer questions and concerns, or take notes and get back to them after the session.
-Your stakeholders will appreciate the chance to make comments before you go ahead with the project.
+During the session, you can answer questions and concerns, or take notes and get back to them afterwards.
+Your stakeholders will appreciate the chance to give their input before you go ahead with the project.

-Keep your stakeholders up to date throughout your project.
-Depending on how influential they are to your project will define how often you do this; whether it’s a daily update in Scrum, a weekly phone call, or an email update, be sure to communicate at an appropriate level.
+Keep your stakeholders up to date throughout the process.
+How influential they are to your project will define how often you’ll be in contact; whether it’s a daily update in a scrum, a weekly phone call, or an email update, be sure to communicate at an appropriate level.

 Vgreet Digital Visitor Management System

-Vgreet Virtual Reception is a cloud-based visitor management solution that connects different systems, integrates with any software, checks in visitors and employees, handles deliveries, and more.
+Vgreet Virtual Reception is a cloud-based visitor management solution that connects siloed systems, integrates with any software, checks in visitors and employees, handles deliveries, and more.